Sangit249/opertingsystem/week3.md

 ## 5. Conclusion

-The selected applications represent a broad range of workloads across CPU, RAM, I/O, network, and server application types.
-Using these applications will help simulate real-world conditions and evaluate the performance of a system under stress.
-Each tool is installed and monitored using standard system performance monitoring utilities to track CPU, memory, disk I/O, and network usage.
+The chosen applications cover a wide range of workload scenarios on CPU, Memory, I/O, Network, and Server application categories.
+Running these applications on the targeted system will enable simulating real-world scenarios and testing how the targeted system performs under stressful conditions.
+All the tools are installed and checked using common system resource usage tools to measure CPU, Memory, Disk I/O, and Network resource usage.

-This journal provides a structured approach for performance testing and monitoring, ensuring that each workload type is adequately tested.